10 principles of great 10 principles of great customer service

 Product onboarding through video tutorials

 People don’t like reading walls of text.
 Video information is better to comprehend and memorize, as compared to long instructions.
-Make sure the key features of your products and services are described in easy to grasp product support videos, so your customers can follow the steps to enable a feature or use a function themselves, without any need to contact the customer support, ever.
+Make sure the key features of your products and services are described in, so your customers can follow the steps to enable a feature or use a function themselves, without any need to contact the customer support, ever.
 This both reduces the workload for the support reps, who must not answer the same questions for the hundredth time, and fosters customer loyalty.

 Empower positive employee and customer experiences